bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 /pipeline_tools/KronaTools/scripts/ImportText.pl -o mouse1_classification.html mouse1_classification_Krona.txt
 ```

-We can then view this pie chart representation of our dataset using a web browser
+View the pie chart representation of the taxonomies detected through a web browser.

 <!--
 ***Question 10: What is the most abundant family in our dataset?
 What is the most abundant phylum?